 Someecards Logo

-Wife goes to her birthday dinner without husband when he isn't ready on time.
-AITA?
-UPDATED 3X
+'AITA for going to my birthday dinner without my husband when he wasn't ready on time?'
+UPDATED

-Wife goes to her birthday dinner without husband when he isn't ready on time.
-AITA?
-UPDATED 3X
+'AITA for going to my birthday dinner without my husband when he wasn't ready on time?'
+UPDATED

 "AITA for going to my birthday dinner without my husband when he wasn't ready on time?"